USAID Science for Development Fellowships logo

 Fellows participate in a multi-day, mandatory on-site orientation at the beginning of October, before reporting to their USAID host offices.
 Fellows also must complete the two-day USAID New Entrant Orientation (NEO) in October, before the host office assignment begins.

 Prior to orientation, the SDF program team will provide a variety of resources over the summer to help fellows get ready to launch their fellowship.
-An online meet-and-greet session will be held in September to facilitate connections among fellows before beginning orientation, and an online directory for each class of fellows will be created to foster networking from the start.
+An online meet-and-greet session will be arranged to facilitate connections among fellows before beginning orientation, and an online directory for each class of fellows will be created to foster networking from the start.

 Apply Now